algorandfoundation/specs/dev/crypto.md

 ## State proof format

-A State proof consists of five fields:
+A State proof consists of seven fields:

-- The Merkle root commitment to the array of signatures, under msgpack key `c`.
+- The Vector commitment root to the array of signatures, under msgpack key `c`.

 - The total weight of all signers whose signatures appear in the array of signatures, under msgpack key `w`.

+- The Vector commitment proof for the signatures revealed above, under msgpack key `S`.

+- The Vector commitment proof for the participants revealed above, under msgpack key `P`.

+- The Falcon signature salt version, under msgpack key `v`, is expected salt version of every signature in the state proof.

 - The set of revealed signatures, chosen as described in section IV.A of the [technical report][compactcert], under msgpack key `r`.
 This set is stored as a